-The following describes the natt and purpose of each reserve within owners equity: Reserve Description and purpose Share Capital Amounts subscribed for share capital at nominal value.
+Reserve Description and purpose

+Share Capital Amounts subscribed for share capital at nominal value.

 Share Premium Amounts subscribed for share capital in excess of nominal value less costs of fundraising.

 Merger Reserve Amounts subscribed for share capital in excess of nominal value in respect of the consideration paid in an acquisition arrangement, when the issuing company takes its interest in another company from below 90% to 90% or above equity holding.

 Warrant Reserve Fair value of the warrants issued.

-Share Based Payment Represents the accumulated balance of share based payment charges recognised in respect of asset acquired and Reserve share options granted by Savannah Resources PIc, less transfers to retained losses in respect of options exercised, lapsed and forfeited.
-FVTOCI Reserve Cumulative changes in fair value of equity investments classified at fair value through other comprehensive income (FVTOCI).
-Retained Earnings Cumulative net gains and losses recognised in the Consolidated Statement of Comprehensive Income and other transactions recognised directly in Retained Earnings.
+Share Based Payment Represents the accumulated balance of share based payment charges recognised in respect of asset acquired and lapsed and forfeited.

+Reserve share options granted by Savannah Resources Plc, less transfers to retained losses in respect of options exercised,

+FVTOCI Reserve Cumulative changes in fair value of equity investments classified at fair value through other comprehensive income transactions recognised directly in Retained Earnings.

-BÖRSE FRANKFURT
+(FVTOCI).

+Retained Earnings Cumulative net gains and losses recognised in the Consolidated Statement of Comprehensive Income and other